Abkhaz language: Verbs

-Abkhaz morphology features a highly complex verb system that could be called a “sentence in miniature.”
-Chirikba (2003) describes Abkhaz as a “verbocentric” language wherein verbs occupy the “central part of the morphology.”
+Abkhaz morphology features a highly complex verb system that could be called a "sentence in miniature."
+Chirikba (2003) describes Abkhaz as a "verbocentric" language wherein verbs occupy the "central part of the morphology."
 However, despite its complexity, Abkhaz verbal morphology is highly regular.

 Abkhaz, being an ergative language, makes a strong distinction between transitive and intransitive verbs, as well as dynamic and stative.

-Stative verbs describe states of being, roughly analogous to copular phrases in English, as in дхәыҷуп (d-x˚əčә́-wə-p - “she is a child”).
+Stative verbs describe states of being, roughly analogous to copular phrases in English, as in дхәыҷуп (d-x˚əčә́-wə-p - "she is a child").
 Dynamic verbs express direct actions, functioning more closely to standard English verbs.
 Dynamic verbs possess the full range of aspect, mood and tense forms, in contrast to statives, which do not.

 Some verbs, called inversives, combine certain features of both stative and dynamic verbs.

-Another important verbal distinction in Abkhaz is finite versus non-finite, referring to the duration of the action.
+Another important verbal distinction in Abkhaz is finite versus non-finite.
 Finite verbs usually contain enough information to form a complete sentence, whereas non-finite verbs typically form dependent clauses.

 Verb stems can be derived in a number of ways, including compounding, affixation, reduplication or conversion from another part of speech.